codeballet/dockerize-django-authentication/README.md

 AUTH_USER_MODEL = 'testapp.User'  #  where testapp is the app name and User is the model class name
 ```

+### Static css files directory
+For some reason, it seems that the `/app/testapp/static/testapp/css` directory is not picked up by git.
+If so, add that manually.

 ## Sources

 Here are some of the key sources used for the development of the app.